Skip to main content

 Basic streaming equipment

-This list of gear is your minimum required equipment for producing a decent live stream.
+This list of gear is the minimum required equipment for producing a decent live stream.
 If you want more advanced options, read our full guide to live streaming equipment.

 • Camera: You can use the built-in webcam on your laptop or upgrade to something more powerful like the Logitech C922 Pro.
 Check out our list of best webcams for streaming.

 • Microphone: You can get away with using a built-in webcam at first, but using the built-in mic is not a good idea.
-Investing in a standing or shotgun mic like the Blue Yeti can make your audio sound better without breaking the bank.
+Investing in a standing or shotgun mic like the Blue Yeti can make your audio sound better without stretching your budget.

 • Lighting: Lighting isn’t absolutely necessary, but it’s not that expensive either.
 Just a few well-placed clamp lamps or setting up a lamp behind your camera to light up your face will do wonders for your video quality.